Manage approvals and find at-risk work

 - Click Search to run your report

-You’ll see a list of results that you can further filter by assignee, due date, project, and more by using the filter options in the top right corner.
-This list of results gives you an idea of what’s due soon but still isn’t approved yet.
-For anything that appears to be at risk, you can comment on the task to ask stakeholders if they think the task will be on track.
+You’ll see a list of results that you can further refine by assignee, due date, project, and more using the filter options in the top right corner.
+For anything that appears to be at risk, you can comment on the task to ask the assignee if they think the task will be on track.

 Want to run this report regularly?
-Click Save Report and you’ll be able to access it anytime from your sidebar with up-to-date results every time you click into it.
+Click Save Report and you’ll be able to access it anytime from your sidebar with up-to-date results.